dailydffr/linux-guides/ArchBuildGuide.md

-## ⚠️ Important Note ⚠️
+> ## ⚠️ Important Note ⚠️
-This setup uses full disk encryption with Clevis.
+> This setup uses full disk encryption with Clevis.
 The boot partition will be encrypted, and we will not integrate a keyfile into the initramfs.
-If you are using UEFI without TPM, the guide can still be followed.
-However:
+If you are using UEFI without TPM, the guide can still be followed, however:
-  - You will be prompted twice for your root partition password during boot.
+>  - You will be prompted twice for your root partition password during boot.
-  - This can be an acceptable compromise, but think carefully before continuing.
+>  - This can be an acceptable compromise, but think carefully before continuing.

 Now that we have a general understanding of what we're working with, let's move on to the initial setup.